EDUCBA Logo

 Example #3

-To add a new worksheet in an Excel file, we have a shortcut key, which would simply add a new worksheet into opened excel file.
-To insert a new sheet using shortcut key press SHIFT + F11 together.
-This would add a new sheet in the sequential name of worksheets which are already opened.
+To add a new worksheet in an Excel file, we have a shortcut key, which would simply add a new worksheet to opened Excel file.
+To insert a new sheet using the shortcut key, press SHIFT + F11 together.
+This would add a new sheet in the sequential name of worksheets that are already opened.

 sheet 5